Ecclesiastes

 Key Themes

 - Hevel ("Vapor/Futility").
-The book's thesis word.
-Not that life is meaningless, but that it is fleeting, elusive, and resistant to human control.
-Everything "under the sun" has this vapor-like quality.
+The book's governing word: not that life is meaningless, but that it is fleeting, elusive, and beyond human grasp.
+Everything "under the sun" bears this vapor-like quality.

 - "Under the Sun."
 Qoheleth's characteristic phrase (used 29 times) for the human perspective -- life as observed from within the limits of mortal experience, without access to God's eternal plan.